|1.||Price Collection of Building Materials||Monthly||-|

 House rent is one of the main services where prices is being collected and is taken into the calculation of Consumer Price Index.
 The Rent Survey is conducted in a quarterly basis i.e. in the month of January, April, July and October.
 There are two types of form used during the price collection of house rent, namely Form 48A and 48B whereby:

 Form 48A - for the new selected living quarters

 Form 48B - for the selected existing living quarters

-Rent collected is the actual rent paid by the tenant to the house owner in the reference month.
-Price collection is for eight categories of living quarters (LQ) namely; Single storey detached; Double storey detached; Single storey semi-detached; Double storey semi-detached; Single storey terrace; Double storey terrace; Apartment/Condominium and Low Cost Flat/Shop houses.
-Price of rent is being collected from a LQ panel decided by the State Department of Statistics.
-The price collected is captured by the state offices using the SIHP system developed by the IT Division.
-The calculation of rent index is done in the Subject Matter Division using the program developed by the Division.
+The rent collected is the actual rent paid by the tenant to the house owner in the reference month.
+The types of living quarter (LQ) for which the price is collected are from eight categories namely; Single storey detached; Double storey detached; Single storey semi-detached; Double storey semi-detached; Single storey terrace; Double storey terrace; Apartment/Condominium and Low Cost Flat/Shop houses.

 |5.
 Services Producer Price Index|